-The WWII Foundation tells the stories of those in Europe and the Pacific who fought in the war and also experienced its horrific events, from survivors of the Holocaust to citizens of European countries who endured German occupation to those who witnessed the Blitz in England.
+The World War II Foundation Foundation chronicles the stories of those who fought in WWII and also experienced its horrific events, from survivors of the Holocaust to citizens of European countries who endured German occupation, to those who witnessed the Blitz in England.

 The foundation has also visited several Japanese camps in the Philippines where thousands of Allied soldiers were brutally treated and murdered.

-Among the Foundation’s awards, Tim Gray, Chairman, personally has won 5 regional Emmy’s for documentary film writing and outstanding documentary film.
+Among the Foundation’s awards, Tim Gray, Founder, personally has won 5 regional Emmy’s for documentary film writing and outstanding documentary film.
 The Foundation has also captured three prestigious Indie Film Fest Awards in that international competition

 In addition, the World War II Foundation/Tim Gray Media has received the prestigious Programming Excellence Award from American Public Television for its series of WWII films.

 Project participants and supporters include of WWII Foundation films include: Gov. Tom Ridge, Dan Aykroyd, Curt Schilling, Tom Selleck, Tim McCarver, Kyle Chandler, Bill Belichick, Matthew Broderick, Donnie Wahlberg, Jason Beghe, Donnie Wahlberg, David McCallum, Gary Sinise, Jon Seda, Damian Lewis and Gen. David Petraeus.